samantaavijit/samantaavijit/README.md

 **samantaavijit/samantaavijit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on ...

-- 🌱 I’m currently learning **bgfnfghh**
+- 🌱 I’m currently learning Flutter

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with Android and Flutter
-- 🤔 I’m looking for help with ...
-- 🔭 I’m currently working on **working**
-- 📫 How to reach me **samantaavijit.2000@gmail.com**
+- 📫 How to reach me: **samantaavijit.2000@gmail.com**
-- 💬 Ask me about ...
+- 💬 Ask me about Java or any teck related
-- 😄 Pronouns: ...
+- 😄 Pronouns He/His
-- ⚡ Fun fact: ...
+- ⚡ Fun fact I spend almost 12 hours watch YouTube and learn new technology

 <h4 align="left">Connect with me:</h4>
 <p align="left">